Get Ready to Buy A House MN

 Although it is most desirable to have 20% of the price of the home you plan to purchase as a down payment, most first-time buyers do not have that much saved.
 It’s not a deal-breaker.
 Depending on the type of mortgage, down payments can range from 3% to 20%.

 Additionally, there are first-time home-buyer non-profit and agency programs available that can assist you with funding depending on your financial circumstances.
 Some mortgage options also allow a buyer to receive a portion or all of the down payment funds as a gift.
 Talk to several lenders and research your options ahead of time.

 3. You Have Money for Closing Costs

 In addition to a down payment, you will need money to cover closing costs.
 These also depend on the particular financing vehicle you will be using and the lender.
-Not to worry you will be given an estimate of this upfront so you can plan.
+Not to worry, you will be given an estimate of this upfront to plan.

 Generally, closing costs average between 2 to 5 percent of the purchase price.
 So, if the cost of the home is $200,000, you might pay between $4,000 and $10,000 in closing costs.
 There is a possibility that you could roll all or part of these costs into the mortgage if the sellers are willing.

 4. You Have Money for a Home Inspection, Moving Expenses, and an Emergency Fund